apexfarm/ApexQuery/README.md

 ### 6.1 Date Literals

-Here are all the available date literals referenced from Salesforce ([link](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_dateformats.htm)).
-They can be created with corresponding methods, and passed into comparison operators working with them.
+Below are all available date literals, referenced from Salesforce ([link](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_dateformats.htm)).
+They can be created with the corresponding methods and passed into comparison operators.

 ```java
 Query.Filter filter = andx()